Prop 65 List and Facts

 - A triangular yellow warning symbol (the safety alert symbol) on most warnings

 - Warnings in languages other than English in some cases

 At Clarion, we offer Proposition 65 product safety labels and signs to meet your compliance needs.
 We understand that time is of the essence, and are ready to work together to get you your warnings as quickly and efficiently as possible.
 Our quote response turnaround time is fast (typically one business day).
 Keep in mind that we can also work with you to fast track your order or delivery.
 The first step is knowing when a Prop 65 warning is needed and what chemical information needs to be listed.

 The California Prop 65 chemical list currently contains about 900 chemicals.
-Stay in-the-know with chemicals to be warned about on your labels and signs by downloading our Excel file.
-This list was last updated May 25, 2018; keep in mind that the state of California is charged with maintaining the list at least once a year, but may update it more frequently.
+Stay in-the-know with chemicals to be warned about on your labels and signs by downloading the list of chemicals.
+This list was last updated June 2019; keep in mind that the state of California is charged with maintaining the list at least once a year, but may update it more frequently.

 2 Steps to Creating Custom Prop 65 Labels and

 Creating Prop 65 labels and signs often involves customizing warnings to meet your exact requirements.
 Clarion Safety Systems recently released a new Custom Product Designer.
 Our online tool allows you to easily create your own custom Prop 65 safety labels and signs with the message needed for your application, including the chemical to be warned about.
 These custom labels and signs include a ‘Warning’ header and symbol, as well as the Proposition 65 warnings website, www.P65Warnings.ca.gov, needed for compliance.
 Its easy – a matter of two simple steps – to create your label or sign:

 - Add your word message (up to three lines of text) and Prop 65 chemical, and then select a label size and material

 - Choose your size and material from our list of most popular options